Guide to Customer Service Knowledge Base: Best Practices, Examples & Top 5 Tools

 Connect Your Knowledge Base With Help Desk & Live Chat

-Help Desk and Live Chat – when combined with a knowledge base, can weave magic into your support process.
-This combination gives customers the triple benefits of self-service, chat, and ticketing – a 360° support experience.
+ProProfs Help Desk and ProProfs Live Chat —Knowledge base integration with live chat and help desk can weave magic into your support process.
+This combination gives customers the triple benefits of self-service, chat, and ticketing—a 360° support experience.

 For example, if your knowledge base works well with your help desk, it will be easy for customers to raise tickets right from where they are.
 These tickets will directly reach your help desk account, from where they can be managed, prioritized, and resolved.